Cynical SecuritySpy Plugin

 To arrange for Indigo to directly control recording in SecuritySpy, configure the camera in SecuritySpy for continuous recording, and then use the Arm Camera action in Indigo to enable and disable continuous recording as desired.
 This requires SecuritySpy 4 or later.

 To work with a SecuritySpy server, you must first tell Indigo about it by creating a Server device.
 This tells Indigo where the server is and how to talk to it.
-The server must have its web server component enabled, and the port number you enter is that of the web server (not the SecuritySpy server itself).
-The web server must allow http connections, not just https (secure) ones, though it's okay to allow both.
+The server must have its web server component enabled, and the port number you enter is that of the web server.
+The web server must allow http connections, not just https (secure) ones, though it’s okay to allow both.

 Cynical SecuritySpy talks to SecuritySpy exclusively through its web interface.
 There is no need for Indigo and SecuritySpy to run on the same computer, though they certainly can.